Live in Italy without working

 What Documents Do I Need For The Elective Residence Visa?

-So let’s see a little more about the required documents to apply for an Elective Residence Visa For Italy.
+So let’s look at the required documents to apply for an Elective Residence Visa for Italy.

 Disclaimer: the list below is not complete.